trevoralpert/Writewise/README.md

 Writewise is a next-generation writing assistant designed specifically for **content creators** who need more than basic grammar checking.
 Unlike traditional tools, Writewise understands the unique challenges creators face: maintaining authentic voice, avoiding platform penalties, creating engaging content that converts, and optimizing for search engines and different platforms.

+**🧠 Flagship Innovation**: The **Priority Optimization Engine** - a revolutionary system that dynamically adjusts suggestion priorities based on platform context, audience needs, and formality levels, seamlessly integrating audience adaptation and tone-preserving capabilities.

 ### 🎯 **Built For:**
 - 📝 **Blog Writers** - Personal and professional bloggers
 - 📰 **Article Authors** - Magazine and online publication writers